medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/3-genesis-oracle.md

 HASH=$(echo $BLOCK | jq -r .block_id.hash)
 ```

-### Generates oracle's private key, public key and remote report in oracle
-You can generate the necessary keys and remote report via the CLI below.
+After getting the height and hash of the block, you can generate the necessary keys and remote report via the CLI below.
 ```
 docker run \
     --device /dev/sgx_enclave \